ChrisKirbyDev/ChrisKirbyDev/README.md

 <p align="center">
 Enthusiastic for opportunities in software development, that can build on my self-taught skills and appetite for knowledge in a fastpaced industry.
-I am adaptable and self-motivated, Electrical Engineer turned Self-Taught software developer. proficient in React, Node.js, Express.js, MongoDB, SQL, JavaScript, Python, Django, CSS, & HTML.
+I am adaptable and self-motivated, Electrical Engineer turned Self-Taught software developer.
+Before my self-taught journey, I worked within Industrial Engineering where I found my love for process automation and programming--using Visual Basic, I was able to increase machine efficiency and reduce plant wastage.
 <p align="center">

 <br/>